microbit-foundation/dev-docs/index.md

 ## The micro:bit developer community site

-This site aims to sit between a community wiki and a technical data sheet for the micro:bit.
+This site aims to sit between a community wiki and a technical datasheet for the micro:bit.
 The content is available to [edit on Github](http://github.com/microbit-foundation/dev-docs) and is [openly licensed through Creative Commons](https://github.com/microbit-foundation/dev-docs/blob/master/LICENSE.MD).

 The site is maintained by the Micro:bit Educational Foundation in order to document the hardware and software that make the micro:bit work the way it does.